MicrosoftDocs/architecture-center/docs/patterns/pipes-and-filters-content.md

 ## Solution

 Break down the processing that's required for each stream into a set of separate components (or *filters*), each performing a single task.
-If you standardize the format of the data that each component receives and sends, you can combine these filters in a pipeline.
-Doing so helps you avoid code duplication and makes it easy to remove or replace components, or integrate additional components, if the processing requirements change.
+To achieve a standard format of the data that each component receives and sends, the filters can be combined in the pipeline.
+Doing so avoids code duplication and makes it easy to remove or replace components, or integrate additional components, if the processing requirements change.
 This diagram shows a solution that's implemented with pipes and filters:

 ![Diagram that shows a solution that's implemented with pipes and filters.](./_images/pipes-and-filters-solution.png)